 Click here to go to the page with Dazey red top butter churns.

 The butter churns pictured above are all Blow churns from England.
-They paper labels on some of churns had the company as J. J. Blow LTD. Oldfield Works Chatsworth Road, Chesterfield.
 The butter churn on the left is the oldest and the one on the right is the newest.
 One can see the evolution of these churns was very similar to the Dazey churn.
 They started with square jars and open gears, then the gears were enclosed and finally the jar changed to the tulip style.

 The middle churn has the gears covered.
 The Blow covers were more of an egg shape rather than the symmetrical football shape of the Dazey covers.
 This churn is on a square jar embossed BLOW BUTTER CHURN 4/40 at the top of the circular embossing and MADE IN ENGLAND around the bottom of the circle.
 It is a four imperial quart size.
 It is the same height as the previous three quart churn but the width and depth are greater.
 The lid had holes drilled in it in a round shape to form a screen for draining off the buttermilk.